mc-wiki/minecraft-mod-heywiki/README.md

 [<img alt="neoforge" height="56" src="https://github.com/mc-wiki/minecraft-mod-heywiki/blob/master/docs/supports_neoforge.svg?raw=true">](https://neoforged.net/)
 [<img alt="crowdin" height="56" src="https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@3/assets/cozy/translate/crowdin_vector.svg">](https://crowdin.com/project/hey-wiki)

-Hey Wiki is a client mod made by the [the Minecraft Wiki](https://minecraft.wiki) community that allows you to press H ( customizable) to open the wiki page of the block, item, or entity you're aiming at, whether it's from vanilla or a mod.
+Hey Wiki is a client mod made by the [the Minecraft Wiki](https://minecraft.wiki) community.
+It allows you to quickly open the wiki page of the block, item, or entity you are aiming at by pressing H (customizable), whether it is from the vanilla game or another mod.
 Hey Wiki supports [Fabric](https://fabricmc.net/) and [NeoForge](https://neoforged.net/).

 ## Features

-- Press H (customizable) to open the wiki page (Minecraft Wiki or the respective mod wiki) of the block/item/entity/status effect you're aiming at or hovering over.
+- Press H (customizable) to open the wiki page (Minecraft Wiki or the respective mod wiki) of the block/item/entity/status effect the crosshair/pointer is over.
 - Press Alt+H or Opt+H to open the wiki page of the item in your main hand.
 - Press B to open the wiki search screen.
-You can search for wiki pages by typing in the search bar.
+The search bar can be used to search for wiki pages.
 - Adds several [commands](#commands).
 - [Link to a wiki page in chat](#wiki-links-in-chat) using `[[wiki link]]` syntax.